A small service area as the A465 leaves the M4.

 The forecourt went onto be owned by Malthurst under Pace branding in the early 2000s, before rebranding to Total in the mid-2000s.
 In 2010, the site was rebranded to Texaco.
 Malthurst later became MRH, and in 2016 they rebranded the site to Esso with one of their own-brand Hursts stores.
 MRH was then acquired by MFG in 2018, who in 2019 reverted the forecourt back to Texaco before adding a Londis store during summer 2020.

 The McDonald's restaurant went onto gain several extensions and reconfigurations, and in 2018 gained an external children's play area.
-The car park also gained a cash machine in 2001, situated in its own brick building.
+The car park also gained a cash machine in 2001, situated in its own brick building, but has since been removed with the brick building remaining.

-MFG gained planning permission in 2018 to install one of their ‘MFG EV Power’ electric vehicle charging hubs here, which they intend to install in late 2021.
+MFG currently hold planning permission to install 8 'MFG EV Power' electric vehicle charging bays here.
+Work commenced on these in Autumn 2021 and they are expected to go live in late 2021.

 |Swansea West (M4 west, 8 miles)||Services on the A465||Lock's Garage (60 miles)|